Paula M. Carbone

 PhD, University of California, Los Angeles

-Before coming to Rossier Carbone was a high school teacher in Los Angeles where she encountered firsthand the significant number of underrepresented students recycled through remediation, effectively constraining their access to rigorous, consistent experiences with academic literacy, inspiring her field of interest.
-Carbone received her Ph.D. in Education from the University of California, Los Angeles, her M.Ed. from the University of California, Los Angeles and a Bachelor of Fine Arts in Theater Education and Language Arts from Boston University, College of Fine Arts.
+Before coming to USC Rossier, Dr. Carbone was a high school English teacher in Los Angeles where she encountered firsthand the significant number of underrepresented students recycled through remediation, effectively constraining their access to rigorous, consistent experiences with authentic learning that resonated.
+This experience continues to guide her work.
+She received her PhD in Education from the University of California, Los Angeles, her MEd from the University of California, Los Angeles and a BFA in Theater Education and Language Arts from Boston University, College of Fine Arts.

 EDUC 673 & 677: Application of Curriculum & Pedagogy in Urban English Language Arts Classrooms, Parts A & B

 This course is designed for candidates to apply content knowledge of English Language Arts using pedagogical approaches that promote complex, rigorous, and appropriately challenging learning.
 The major goals are to engage students in meaningful learning using dialogic discussions, culturally situated skills development, problem-posing inquiry, and and other competencies in ELA to facilitate instruction that enables learners to become collaborative and independent problem-solvers, as well as critical and creative thinkers.
 Antiracist pedagogy frames the course as an Enduring Understanding that Eurocentric approaches to planning, teaching, and assessing should be reframed to include Black, Indigenous, and People of Color’s (BIPOC) perspectives and knowledge.